La Suerte Biological Field School

-La Suerte Biological Field School, located in Northeastern Costa Rica, is one of two field schools operated by the Maderas rainforest conservancy (the other being the Ometepe Biological Field School in Nicaragua).
+La Suerte Biological Field School, located in Northeastern Costa Rica, is one of two field schools operated by the Maderas Rainforest Conservancy (the other being the Ometepe Biological Field School in Nicaragua).
 The site is situated in a tropical rainforest basin.
 It houses courses in primatology, ecology, botany, and other courses related to the flora and fauna of Northeastern Costa Rica.

+Location

+This lowland Neotropical region remains one of the most biologically diverse in the world.
+The list of animals include three monkey species (white-face capuchins, mantled howlers and spiders), pacas and aguotis, keel-billed toucans, white-crowned parrots, strawberry poison-dart frogs, eyelash vipers and green iguanas.